Bundesliga: Bayern Munich and Borussia Dortmund impress ahead of Klassiker | DW | 23.05.2020

 That Frankfurt then threw themselves on to the canvas with horrible errors from Gelson Fernandes and then Hinteregger himself did little to disguise the chink that had been revealed in Bayern's armor.
 Set pieces aside though, Frankfurt weren't good enough to exploit it fully, eventually falling 5-2.

-After watching his side ease past Wolfsburg with a 2-0 win hours earlier, Lucien Favre must believe his side will be when they host Bayern on Tuesday.
+After watching his side ease past Wolfsburg with a 2-0 win hours earlier, Lucien Favre must believe his side will be good enough when they host Bayern on Tuesday.
 But he wouldn't show it.

 Mixed messages